Cyanilux

 // This would be important if you only want to enable the keyword for this GameObject/Renderer

-// See https://www.cyanilux.com/tutorials/intro-to-shaders/#material-instances
+// See https://www.cyanilux.com/tutorials/intro-to-the-shader-pipeline/#material-instances

 // Enables EXAMPLE_KEYWORD on material